enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 * You want IM and BI to be pretty much a **50/50 split**.
 When they say both criteria are important, they mean it.
 * For IM: focus on the research.
 Don't discuss extracurriculars and other non-STEM stuff too much.
 Or at the very least highlight methods, skills, and results that could translate to the STEM research domain.
 Again, focus on your contributions, thought process, and impact.
 * For BI: Typically this means outreach, particularly for initiatives that increase diversity in STEM.
 These don't have to be directly tied to your research, but they should ideally have some ties to STEM.
 Try to work in as much as you can and BI should be *at least one full page*.
 * You probably don't need to discuss anything from high school, unless you're applying as an undergrad *and* you have a very formative experience (e.g. published paper, international olympiad medal, ISEF/STS, personal background) that ties into the story arc.
-Keep it short.
+Keep it short though.

 #### Research statement

 * Feel free to use a lot of headings to guide the reader, much like a journal paper.
 * This should be about as technical as the "Introduction" section of a research paper.
-Your reviewers aren't necessarily experts on your topic, and an important part of the scientific discourse is being able to appeal to scientists of all backgrounds and disciplines.
+Your reviewers aren't necessarily experts on your topic and an important part of the scientific discourse is being able to appeal to scientists of all backgrounds and disciplines.
 * Unlike the personal statement, the BI section here can be *a lot* shorter (just 3-5 sentences).
 It's also less about personal outreach and more about how your actual research might address things like energy/resource conservation, socioeconomic inequality, the future workforce, national security, climate change, public health, etc.
-* Have your advisor proofread it, as they'll be more familiar with *what language appeals to the NSF*.
+* Have your advisor proofread it as they'll be more familiar with *what language appeals to the NSF*.
 Mark definitely gave me a lot of tiny but helpful pointers.
-They also have to address in their letter [how "original" your statement is](https://www.nsfgrfp.org/reference_writers/requirements){:target="_blank"} and how much help they gave.
+They also have to address in their rec letter [how "original" your statement is](https://www.nsfgrfp.org/reference_writers/requirements){:target="_blank"} and how much help they gave.
 * One question people ask is, "Should I ask my advisor to brainstorm a good research proposal?"
 My answer would be **No**.
 For one, there's the originality point brought up before.
 But even more so, I challenge you (as I have challenged myself) to come up with a good proposal and do your own research for what to include.
 You'll have to do this in the PhD.
 You'll also feel more passionate writing about a plan that you created yourself and **this passion (or the lack thereof) will be readily apparent** to a keen reviewer.